standardnguyen/jaygould/proper_parts/008_chapter_07.md

 Of these overcapitalized companies the public spotlight in the early seventies was concentrated upon the Union Pacific.
 Oakes Ames had used political pressure in the halls of Congress, and a Congressional investigation had followed.
 The crude attempts to influence legislation by distribution of stock created a storm of excitement.
 Investor confidence was impaired and the price of the Union Pacific stock dropped.
 The Union Pacific furthermore was not living up to informed expectation.
 The increased traffic that was generally expected to follow the completion of the transcontinental route had not materialized.

 The financial difficulties of the road in 1871 gave capitalists, not formerly connected with the management, the opportunity to acquire control.
 Aside from local groups there were at this time three major financial interests.
 Gould, as president of the Erie, had made an unsuccessful bid to set up a fourth group.
 A New York party was built around the aged Cornelius Vanderbilt, who was now through his individual stockholdings in control of the New York Central-Lake Shore route from New York City to Chicago.
 A second, which had already made its mark in the business life of the country, was known loosely as the Boston group and included such men as James F. Joy, John M. Forbes, and the Ameses.
 They had financed many middle-western railroads, including the Michigan Central, the Hannibal and the Burlington.
 The third group hailing from Philadelphia was loosely described as the Pennsylvania Railroad party.
-The bid made by Gould early in 1869 to wrest control of the Pennsylvania's western allies had invigorated the expansionist elements in the Pennsylvania management, and as the year 1871 drew to close, the road completed a vast expansion program from Chicago and the Mississippi River to New York City.
+The bid made by Gould early in 1869 to wrest control of the Pennsylvania's western allies had invigorated the expansionist elements in the Pennsylvania management, and as the year 1871 drew to a close, the road completed a vast expansion program from Chicago and the Mississippi River to New York City.
 In the central transcontinental area Scott, its vice president, was also a member of the board of the Kansas Pacific which controlled the line from Kansas City to Denver.
 That road had also an important local traffic, and by 1870 had become a leading cattle-carrier.
 Although Scott did not control the Kansas Pacific, he did, as a director, represent an important Philadelphia stockholding interest.
 Only a link between the Kansas City and St. Louis was needed to give the Pennsylvania a line extending from Denver to New York City.

 In 1871 the Pennsylvania group succeeded in taking control of the Union Pacific.
 Scott, together with George M. Pullman, and Andrew Carnegie, at that time a leading manufacturer of railroad supplies, became a member of the board.
 Scott's election as president was considered by some as a turning point in railroad history, one of the best-informed railroad journals of the day observing that in consequence of this step the Pennsylvania Railroad would "be likely to control all the transcontinental traffic for many years to come."[^6]